xiaochang0303/MySIT/README.md

 ```bash
 torchrun --nnodes=1 --nproc_per_node=4 train.py --model SiT-XL/2 --data-path /path/to/data
 ```

-If you want help
-- I can adapt `sample.py` to reduce memory usage or add a tiny example dataset and a smoke-test script.
-- I can also add a short `USAGE.md` explaining how to load upstream checkpoints safely when `num_classes` differ.

 License
 - This repository includes the MIT license that came with the code.
 See `LICENSE.txt`.